-Oil falls below $100, U.S. stocks climb despite war, new covid lockdowns in China
+Oil falls below $100, stocks climb as traders track war, new covid lockdowns in China

 Hong Kong’s Hang Seng Index cratered more than 5.7 percent in its worst close since 2016, while the Shanghai Composite closed nearly 5 percent lower.

 Despite the tensions, U.S. stocks opened higher, with the Dow gaining 300 points, more than 0.9 percent, shortly after the opening bell.
-The S&P 500 climbed 0.8 percent, while the tech-heavy Nasdaq advanced 1 percent.
+The S&P 500 climbed 0.8 percent while the tech-heavy Nasdaq advanced 1 percent.

 European indexes were broadly negative in midday trading, with the benchmark Stoxx 600 index sliding 1 percent.